jagvirdehal/elevator/README.md

 Elevator:
 - The elevator thread exists in a loop.
-It handles its own state and movement, going up or down a floor for each clock pulse (see aside), and opening the doors by signaling a cond_var.
+It handles its own state and movement, going up or down a floor for each clock pulse (see details), and opening the doors by signaling a cond_var.
 It has an array of buttons that are used to both influence where the elevator goes next, and decide at which floors it will open its doors.